San Diego Beer Tour: Ocean Beach

 Hodad's OB (food, house beer)

 Of those eight, six are on three adjacent blocks on Newport Ave, near the beach.
 Of those, only OB Brewing and Pizza Port brew on site; both of those also have food and so does Hodad's (the newest as tasting room but longstanding and popular as a divey burger joint).
 Hess is in a different part of Ocean Beach than the others, but it is only 0.6 miles away.
-I rate OB Brewing lower because of my personal experiences there, but they just won the 2018 GABF Best Small Brewpub of the Year award and their beers have won two GABF medals in the last two years.
-Helm's has been purchased by new owners since I was there, so things may have changed.
-A lot of people seem to like Kilowatt but I have never really "gotten" it, though they did win a 2018 GABF medal for their chocolate porter.
+I rate OB Brewing lower because of my personal experiences there, but they won the 2018 Great American Beer Festival (GABF) Best Small Brewpub of the Year award and their beers have won two GABF medals.
+Two Roots (formerly Helm’s) is a no-frills tasting room with good beer and a great open window for people watching, which could be an Olympic sport in OB.
+Kilowatt has quite a few fans, and their beers have grown on me since I first had them in 2016.
+Kilowatt won a 2018 GABF medal for their chocolate porter, and their coconut chai porter was the best thing I had at the 2019 Rhythm & Brews beer fest in Vista.
 Pizza Port is famous and historically important to craft beer in San Diego.
 They keep winning beer competition medals, too, but most of the time I myself underwhelmed both by their food and their beer — with all the time and success they have had, I think they should be great rather than just good.
 Taking all this into account, here's my recommended Ocean Beach beer tour:

 Start at Mike Hess.
 Make sure your flight includes Habitus, a Rye DIPA that is one of my favorite beers in the world (also the 2014 World Beer Cup gold medalist for rye beer).